jandolezal/licenses/README.md

 Spiders use license ids to prepare links to scrape.
 Run `scrapy crawl holder` before these spiders.

-Scraping data about land registry and in case of hydro power plants river and river km is not implemented.
+River and river km is not scraped for the hydro power plants.

 ```bash
 # Scrape electricity generation data